Welcome to Phenix City, Alabama

 Ability to:

-• Verbally communicate to converse with supervisors and coworkers regarding work related tasks and activities
+• Communicate in order to converse with supervisors and co-workers regarding work related activities.

 Physical Demands & Working Environment